Akuli/jou/doc/enums.md

 ```

 You can also convert integers to enums,
-but note that the result might not correspond with any member of the enum:
+but note that the result might not correspond with any member of the enum.
+In a `match` statements, only `case _:` matches these values.

 ```python
 import "stdlib/io.jou"